Vision and Ocular Diseases | Vision Research at PCOM

 What is Vision Research?

+PCOM faculty and staff focus most of their vision research efforts on diseases that affect vision and cell processes related to the eye.
 Millions of people are visually impaired due to cataracts and retinal degeneration.
-A team of investigators is developing approaches to preventing vision loss by deciphering mechanisms leading to dysfunction and developing approaches to maintaining the clarity of the lens and function of the retina.
+PCOM students and faculty are looking into novel methods to preventing vision loss by deciphering mechanisms leading to dysfunction and developing approaches to maintaining the clarity of the lens and function of the retina.

 First-year medical student Mara Crispin (DO '25) is first author of a research article that concludes Myo/Nog cells differentiate into myofibroblasts that contract and produce retinal folds and detachment.
 If not repaired immediately, the damaged vision cells lead to blindness.